zharry01/LoCoRAG/README.md

 # LoCoRAG

-This repository contains the retriever, RAG pipeline, batch prediction scripts, and evaluation scripts for LoCoRAG.
+This repository (LoCoRAG) is the implementation of Self-Correcting Agentic RAG via Memory-Grounded Failure Localization.

 ## 1. Environment Setup